Carpet flooring care & maintenance

-- Put coasters intended for use with carpet under the legs of tables, chairs and other furniture to help distribute the weight and prevent crushing of pile.
+- Put coasters intended for use with carpet under the legs of tables, chairs and other furniture to help distribute the weight and prevent pile crushing.

 - Vacuum carpets daily in both directions, as this will keep pile height to its fullness.

-- When spot cleaning try plain water first before using any chemicals.
-If using a chemical cleaner, first use on a scrap or in an inconspicuous area like in a closet first to see if the cleaner will take out the color.
+- When spot cleaning, try using plain water first before using any chemicals.
+If using a chemical cleaner, first use it in an inconspicuous area like a closet to see if the cleaner will take out the color.

-- Most carpet warranties require professional hot water extraction cleaning to be performed every 12-24 months.
-Contact Express Flooring for the particular guidelines in relation to the specific product installed in your home.
+- Most carpet warranties require professional hot water extraction cleaning to be performed every year or two.
+Contact Express Flooring for the particular guidelines about the specific product installed in your home.

-- Berber carpets are prone to snags and/or runs.
+- Berber carpets are prone to snags and runs.
 We discourage the use of any vacuum with a rotating cleaning brush.
-If you do use a vacuum with a rotating cleaning brush of any sort, ensure that the bar is set high enough to avoid any lose fibers in your carpeting.
+If you do use a vacuum with a rotating cleaning brush of any sort, ensure that the bar is set high enough to avoid losing fibers in your carpeting.

-- Manufacturer's warranties on carpeting are void when carpeting is installed on stairs and/or landings.
+- Manufacturer's warranties on carpeting are void when carpeting is installed on stairs and landings.

 - Your carpeting is not indestructible.
-It can snag, tear, rip, and/or delaminate.
+It can snag, tear, rip, and delaminate.
 Do not drag heavy furniture or items across.
-Always lift and place any contents in your home.
+Always lift and place any furniture in your home.
 Do not expose any sharp or jagged objects to the carpeting.
 Do not allow excessive amounts of moisture to soak into your carpeting.
-All warranties exclude damage from pets and/or customer abuse/neglect.
+All warranties exclude damage from pets and customer abuse/neglect.

-- Place a doormat outside the exterior entrance to collect excess moisture, sand, grit and other potentially damaging substances from being tracked onto your laminate surface.
+- Place a doormat outside the exterior entrance to collect excess moisture, sand, grit, and other potentially damaging substances from being tracked onto your laminate flooring.

-- Do not drag furniture or contents of home across flooring.
-Always lift and place any items.
+- Do not drag furniture across laminate flooring.
+Always lift and place any items onto the floor.
 All warranties are void from damage from pets and/or customer abuse/neglect.

 - Avoid sharp or pointed objects with concentrated weight such as high heels.

-- If using a wheeled dolly to move furniture or appliances, place a clean sheet of plywood or other protective layer over your laminate flooring to prevent damage.
+- If using a dolly to move furniture or appliances, place a clean sheet of plywood or other protective layers over your laminate flooring to prevent damage.

-- If you use office chairs and/or rolling chairs of any kind, you must use to protective matt under the chairs.
+- If you use office chairs and/or rolling chairs of any kind, you must use a protective mat under the chairs.
 Rolling chairs may damage your laminate flooring.

 - Do not use wax, oils, mop and shine products or any other sealer on your laminate flooring as they do not need anything.

-- Do not use a wet mop to clean your laminate floors or any soap-based detergents as they will ruin your floors and leave a dull film on them.
+- Do not use a wet mop or any soap-based detergents to clean your laminate flooring because they will ruin your floors and leave a dull film on them.
 It's best to use a microfiber mop system.
-Call Express for their recommended, in stock, cleaning products.
+Call Express Flooring to get a recommendation on cleaning products.

-- Do not allow moisture of any kind to remain on floor for periods of time as this can (and will) damage your laminate flooring.
+- Do not allow moisture of any kind to remain on the floor for a long period of time as this can damage your laminate flooring.
 Spills or accidents of any kind, no matter how small or minor, should be cleaned up immediately.

-- Never attempt to sand or refinish a laminate floor
+- Never attempt to sand or refinish laminate flooring.

-- Do perform routine maintenance as recommended by the manufacturer, this should include sweeping, vacuuming and/or dust mopping to remove dirt and grit.
+- Perform routine maintenance as recommended by the manufacturer.
+This should include sweeping, vacuuming and/or dust mopping to remove dirt and grit.

 - Use felt floor protectors on chairs and other furniture.
 As a general rule, the heavier the item the wider the floor protector.

-- Place a doormat outside the exterior entrance to collect excess moisture, sand, grit and other potentially damaging substances from being tracked onto your wood surfaces.
+- Place a doormat outside the exterior entrance to collect excess moisture, sand, grit, and other potentially damaging substances from being tracked onto your hardwood floors.

-- Do not use any type of buffing machine.
+- Do not use any type of buffing machine on a hardwood floor.

-- Does not use oil based waxes, polishes, or strong ammoniated and/or abrasive cleaners.
+- Does not use oil-based waxes, polishes, or strong ammoniated and/or abrasive cleaners.
 Never use soap-based detergents as they will leave a dull film on your floor.
 It's best to use a microfiber mop system.
-Call Express for their recommended in stock, cleaning products.
+Call Express Flooring for recommended cleaning products.

-- Do not use a wet or damp mop to clean your wood floors, water is woods worst enemy.
-Do not allow moisture of any kind to remain on the floor for extended periods of time as this can (and will) damage your flooring.
+- Do not use a wet or damp mop to clean your hardwood floors, water is hardwood floor’s worst enemy.
+Do not allow moisture of any kind to remain on the floor for extended periods of time as this can damage your flooring.
 Spills or accidents of any kind, no matter how small or minor, should be cleaned up immediately.

-- If you use office chairs and/or rolling chairs of any kind, you must use to protective matt under the chairs.
-Rolling chairs may damage your hardwood flooring.
+- If you use office chairs and/or rolling chairs of any kind, you must use a protective mat under the chairs.
+Rolling chairs may damage a hardwood floor.